gaous/FunctionCalculatorApp/README.md

 # FunctionCalculatorApp
 An application created with reusing functionalities in mind and coded in Java.
-The project contains files for UML design data and test scripts.
+The project contains files for UML design data, application codes and test scripts.

 IDE used: IBM Rational Software Architect